 “Anybody with any sense and a mastery of basic arithmetic knows that the tour company representatives will never allow that.
 Only an idiot or a fantasist would imagine they would vote to leave without a deal and undermine the business model that suits their own interests so well.”

-“I wonder if he includes among the ranks of the mathematically illiterate idiots and fantasists the group of tour representatives who voted to sack that awful women, whom he now so despises, when her contract came up for renewal last year?”
+“I wonder if he includes among the ranks of the mathematically illiterate idiots and fantasists the group of tour representatives who sought (unsuccessfully) to sack that awful women, whom he now so despises, when her contract came up for renewal last year?”
 Alice wondered to herself.
 But she had indulged in enough idiocy and fantasy for one day so she put her headphones back on, re-started “The Eagles’ Greatest Hits” and returned to her volume of “Hitchhikers’ Guide to the Galaxy” which had become her sole source of consolation in her prolonged incarceration.

 [Ed.
 While appreciating the sentiment, Alice would ask that sympathisers refrain from sending her copies of the new Julian Assange autobiography “My Life in the Ecuador Embassy”, since she already has 17 copies and is running out of friends (and enemies) she feels she could usefully send copies on to.]